nolanlawson/fuite/README.md

 ### Output

-    -o, --output <file>        Write JSON output to a file
+    -o, --output <file>

 `fuite` generates a lot of data, but not all of it is shown in the CLI output.
 To dig deeper, use the `--output` option to create a JSON file containing `fuite`'s anlaysis.
 This contains additional information such as the line of code that an event listener was declared on.

+Anything that you see in the CLI, you can also find in the output JSON file.

 ### Iterations